-If you had to name your greatest motivation in life, thus far, what would it be?
+If you had to name your greatest motivation in life, what would it be?

-I can't tell you the number of times I've seen a relationship falter because the two people were on different pages in their lives.
+I can't tell you the number of times I've seen a relationship falter because the two people were on different pages.

 How often are you open with your feelings?